switchdin/eng-practices/review/developer/small-prs.md

 -   The PR makes a minimal change that addresses **just one thing**.
 This is usually just one part of a feature, rather than a whole feature at once.
-In general it's better to err on the side of writing PRs that are too small vs.
+In general it's better to err on the side of writing PRs that are too small.
-    PRs that are too large.
     Work with your reviewer to find out what an acceptable size is.
 -   The PR should [include related test code](#test_code).
 -   Everything the reviewer needs to understand about the PR (except future development) is in the PR, the PR's description, the existing codebase, or a